cogentpages/Simple-Password-Salting/README.md

 Simple Password Salting using Sha256.

 ## Why this project
 People normally says "you do not need to reinvent the wheel" if it's already existing.
-True enough, but nobody says you cannot enhance nor improve the wheel, and this is the purpose of this project.
+True enough, but nobody says you cannot enhance nor improve the wheel, and this is the reason why this project was created.
 The main purpose for now is to establish a concrete foundation of another bigger project. :)

 For now, you can use the codes anytime and update it at your own expense.